Regional Government of Galicia

-The Regional Government of Galicia (Xunta de Galicia, /gl/) is the collective decision-making body of the government of the autonomous community of Galicia, composed of the President, the Vice-president(s) and the specialized ministers (Conselleiros).
+The Regional Government of Galicia (officially in Xunta de Galicia, /gl/) is the collective decision-making body of the government of the autonomous community of Galicia, composed of the President, the Vice-president(s) and the specialized ministers (Conselleiros).

 The Regional Government is based at Santiago de Compostela, the Galician government capital.
 The Xunta de Galicia has delegations in the four provincial capital cities of Galicia: A Coruña, Pontevedra, Ourense and Lugo.